Powerlearnproject/se-day1-assignment-Bhalisa/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+- Prompt engineering is the art of crafting questions or statements to get the best possible responses from AI models

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+- Example of a vague prompt: How do we utilise data analysis in our business?
+- Better prompt: In the context of our online clothing sales business, how can we utilise analysis to convert sales data into actionable business insights?